jesusantguerrero/icnote/readme.md

 ## The goals

 * **EASY** Provide an easy way to keep little notes
-* **SIMPLE** A simple but beautiful and clean design focus on content and let it flow
+* **SIMPLE** A simple but beautiful and clean design.
+Focus on your content ... and let it flow
 * **DURABLE** Your notes are saved in your machine as a json file

 > This will be like notepad but more chulo